Nudging with Attribution Bias: Promoting Healthy Over Unhealthy Drink Preferences

 Primary Outcomes (end points)

-1. Subjects' choices between the healthy and equivalent, unhealthy snack in the choice task will be compared between control and treatment.
+1. Subjects' choices between the healthy and equivalent, unhealthy carbonated drink in the choice task will be compared between the control and treatment.

 Primary Outcomes (explanation)